DanferWang/Basic_Level_work/Google_Ngrams/readme.md

 ![global_kappa](https://github.com/DanferWang/Basic_Level_work/blob/main/Google_Ngrams/readme.assets/GlobalMode_kappa.png?raw=true)

 ​	Maximal frequency mainly behaves better kappa except 1 year.
 It is expected to select maximal 100 year as a frequency feature.
 A weird phenomenon is that 5 year and 100 year have a totally different trend.
 Moreover, max 100y has the best score while mean 100y does the worst.
+One possible reason is that the value of the maximal frequency of 100y is relatively much larger than the mean frequency and then it would has a dominant effect.

 **Balanced accuracy**: